Gleoman/GildedRose-Refactoring-Kata/README.md

 ## Approach Taken

-Following Emily Bache's advice on this kata, I have taken the following three stage approach to solving the  problem:
+I have taken the following three stage approach to solving the  problem:

+1 - Testing
+2 - Refactor
+3 - New functionality

 ---